jowarder/Seeing-Patterns-That-Are-Not-There/README.md

 Data, code, and trial-level coding for the paper:

 > Jowarder, R. A., J. Curry, B. Craig, and W. Zhu.
 2026.
-"Seeing Patterns That Are Not There: How Frontier Large Language Models Fabricate Temporal Patterns in Poisson Safety Data."
+"Seeing Patterns That Are Not There: Prompting and False Discovery in LLM Analysis of Safety Data."
 Submitted to the Transportation Research Record (TRR), August 2026.

 **Authors:**